 Antitrust and Competition Litigation

 Our Antitrust and Competition Litigation practice includes all aspects of private civil litigation relating to antitrust and competition disputes, representing clients in both civil and criminal enforcement matters, and counseling businesses on a range of antitrust and competition matters integral to their operations, including compliance with applicable regulations.
-We offer a cross-border perspective, with Antitrust and Competition Litigation team members in New York, Washington, D.C., and Europe.

 Our attorneys have decades of experience litigating civil antitrust and competition disputes in trial and appellate courts, including defending clients in class action suits against allegations of cartel behavior, litigating disputes among companies relating to allegations of monopolization and other exclusionary conduct, and defending clients in FTC and DOJ civil enforcement actions.
 We routinely coordinate with economic experts in formulating litigation strategy and in preparing and presenting claims and defenses.

 We regularly assist companies and executives in enforcement proceedings relating to allegations of criminal violations of antitrust and competition law.
 In cooperation with our Chambers and Legal 500-ranked white collar defense team, our antitrust litigators have a superb record in achieving favorable results for clients facing government enforcement actions.
 Further, we have particular strength in helping companies navigate parallel government and civil actions, working with them to determine the most advantageous litigation strategy when facing multiple actions relating to the same conduct.